punarvas/IESL/probabilistic_demand_prediction/README.md

 thorough comparison of Probabilistic and Deterministic approach to prediction is performed.

 **Project Structure:**
+- `assets`: Images and other files (non-study, repository purposes only)
 - `utils`: Contains code for data preprocessing, evaluation metrics, visualization, and neural network.

 Note: We have used PyCharm Community Edition to write all program files.